Faculty-Led Short-Term Study Abroad Programs

 - encourage students, through international experiences and study, to value others’ perspectives and see themselves as part of a bigger, global world

-A review committee will evaluate all faculty proposals and will take into consideration the following criteria:
+The Study Abroad Advisory Committee will evaluate all faculty proposals and will take into consideration the following criteria:

 - site-specific nature of course and connection to local learning opportunities